Sascha8a/BetterGTMPWiki/docs/API_Server.md

 ?> *Note:*

-'''position''': center of the cylinder
+position: center of the cylinder

-'''range''': radius
+range: radius

-'''height''': position.Z + height & position.Z - height (this means, when the height parameter is 5 then is the cylinder 10 high)
+height: position.Z + height & position.Z - height (this means, when the height parameter is 5 then is the cylinder 10 high)

 [https://gt-mp.net/forum/thread/772-colshape-debug-resource/ Resource for Debug]